 ~ Remove from heat and set aside to cool.

 ~ In a food processor, combine the cashews, tofu, salt, nutmeg, and nutritional yeast.
 Process until smooth, adding up to a cup of the cooked mushrooms.
 (You can also add a splash of water if it seems too thick, but remember you want it to slice after it's cooked.)

 ~ In a large mixing bowl, combine the mixture from the food processor and the remaining cooked mushrooms.
 Stir thoroughly and divide equally between two prepared 9" pie crusts, homemade or store bought (I used frozen).

-~ Smooth the tops with a rubber spatula, then sprinkle with a little paprika and dried parsley.
+~ Smooth the tops with a rubber spatula, then sprinkle with a little paprika.